EdgarLeos/Pokemon-HP-Predictions/README.md

 ## Results:

 After scaling the data and analyzing the results, we noticed that as the HP went up, the rest of the stats went up as well except for Defense and Speed.
-If we stop to think about this analysis, it makes sense because the bigger the pokemon get they usually have more HP and their speed normally goes down.
-The same thing can be said about the defense of a bigger pokemon compared to a smaller pokemon because a smaller pokemon will have more evasiveness because of their size.
+If we stop to think about this analysis, it makes sense because the bigger the Pokemon get they usually have more HP and their speed normally goes down.
+The same thing can be said about the defense of a bigger Pokemon compared to a smaller Pokemon because a smaller Pokemon will have more evasiveness because of their size.

 ## Discussion

 After trying various regression algorithms and different models, we found that the best algorithm to use was a mixture of having the model be **KNeighborsRegressor** with the algorithm being **brute** and metric being **manhattan**.
-When predicting through **LinearRegression** we had **337 out of 800** pokemon not predicted correctly.
+When predicting through **LinearRegression** we had **337 out of 800** Pokemon not predicted correctly.
 Once we used the more efficient model and algorithm (KNeighborsRegressor), we were able to obtain a higher percantage of a Pokemon's HP being predicted.
 The predictions results that we were able to achieve were shocking to see only **9 out of 800** Pokemon were not predicted correctly.

 ## Summary
 The Pokemon-HP-Predictions project uses a modified regression model based on 8 numerical features: #, HP, Attack, Defense, Sp.
 Atk, Sp.
 Def, Speed, and Generation.